-Graduation honors are awarded to students in a bachelor's degree program whose cumulative grade point average (GPA) at the time of graduation ranks within the top 25% of that student's academic college.
-A student must complete a minimum of 45 Wilmington University residency requirements in order to be considered for honors.
-A maximum of 15 credit hours of challenge by exam and/or prior-learning assessment credit can be applied toward the residency requirement.
+Graduation honors are awarded to students in a bachelor's degree program whose cumulative grade point average (GPA) at the time of graduation meets the following criteria.
+The associated honor is included.

-Specific honors are based upon the GPA distribution (computed to three decimal places) within each academic college.

-Summa Cum Laude highest 5%
+3.85 - 4.00 Summa Cum Laude

-Magna Cum Laude next 8%
+3.70 - 3.84 Magna Cum Laude

-Cum Laude next 12%
+3.50 - 3.69 Cum Laude

+In addition, students must complete a minimum of 45 Wilmington University residency credits in order to be considered for honors.

+A maximum of 15 credits of challenge by exam and/or prior-learning assessment credit can be applied toward the residency requirement.